Christianity in Morocco: Muslim conquest

 Many causes have been seen as leading to the decline of Christianity in Maghreb.
 One of them is the constant wars and conquests as well as persecutions.
 In addition, many Christians also migrated to Europe.
 The Church at that time lacked the backbone of a monastic tradition and was still suffering from the aftermath of heresies including the so-called Donatist heresy, and this contributed to the early obliteration of the Church in the present day Maghreb.
 Some historians contrast this with the strong monastic tradition in Coptic Egypt, which is credited as a factor that allowed the Coptic Church to remain the majority faith in that country until around after the 14th century despite numerous persecutions.
 In addition, the Romans were unable to completely assimilate the indigenous people like the Berbers.

 The treatment and persecution of Christians under Almohad rule was a drastic change as well.
 Many Christians were killed, forced to convert, or forced to flee.
 Some Christians fled to the Christian kingdoms in the Iberian Peninsula and helped fuel the Reconquista.

 Local Catholicism came under pressure when the Muslim fundamentalist regimes of the Almoravids and especially the Almohads came into power, and the record shows persecutions and demands made that the local Christians of Maghreb were forced to convert to Islam.
 A letter from the 14th century shows that there were still four bishoprics left in North Africa, admittedly a sharp decline from the over four hundred bishoprics in existence at the time of the Arab conquest.
 The Almohad Abd al-Mu'min forced the Christians and Jews of Tunis and Maghrib to convert in 1159.
 Berber Christians continued to live in the Maghrib until the early 15th century, and "[i]n the first quarter of the fifteenth century, we even read that the native Christians of Tunis, though much assimilated, extended their church, perhaps because the last of the persecuted Christians from all over the Maghreb had gathered there."
-Another group of Christians who came to North Africa after being deported from Islamic Spain were called the Mozarabic.
+Another group of Christians who came to North Africa after being deported from Islamic Spain were called the Mozarabs.
 They were recognised as forming the Moroccan Church by Pope Innocent IV.